battlecode/battlecode-server-2017/specs.md

 * 1.2.0 (1/22/2015) - Post-Seeding release.
 New maps.
 Additional client toggle options.
 Gameplay changes.
     * Important: not all games will have a 2000 turn round limit.
 This round limit will now vary depending on the map but will always be in the range [2000, 3000].
 For a given map, you can query the round limit by using `getRoundLimit()`.
 Generally, only larger maps will have larger round limits.
 We have released a few maps with changed round limits (marked by "extended" in the map name).
     * Balance changes:
-        * Launcher: decrease health to 200; increase turns to generate a missile to 8 (16 if unsupplied).
         * Missile: decrease attack power to 18 (9 if destroyed by attack).
         * Commander: decrease attack power to 6; increase supply upkeep to 15; increase turn cost to 200; increase Flash cooldown to 20.
         * Tank: decrease health to 144.